He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 When should you stop pursuing a relationship?

 It is possible that the relationship could still have potential, but it is essential to take a step back and assess the situation.
 Sometimes ignoring helps to reestablish a broken relationship.
-If it is clear that the relationship is no longer working for both of you, it’s essential to accept this and move on.
+If it is clear that the relationship is no longer working for both of you, it’s important to accept this and move on.

 Why did he pursue me and then stop?

 There could be any number of reasons he suddenly stopped chasing you.
-It’s possible that they were never really that interested in you, to begin with, and were passing the time.
+It’s possible that they were never really that interested in you, to begin with, and were just passing the time.

 If you’re wondering why the person you were interested in suddenly stopped pursuing you, it’s best to ask them directly.
 They may give you an explanation that helps ease your mind.